loopbackio/loopback.io/pages/en/lb4/includes/lb4_install.md

 $ npm i --save @loopback/core
 ```

 {% include tip.html content="The `@loopback/core` package is the bare minimum; depending on your project's requirements, you may need to install other LoopBack packages.
-See [Getting started](Getting-started.html) for an example.
+See the [Tutorial](Tutorial.html) for an example.
 " %}

 Now `package.json` should include these dependencies (you may see different version numbers):